 Fulfill your wanderlust with a day of musical discovery and community connection at the second day of WoCo Fest 2025: Uplift at The Mansion at Strathmore and the Strathmore Lawn!
 In a time when we need it most, come together to uplift artists and one another through vibrant concerts, live composer workshops, and inspiring discussions with musicians, composers, and scholars.
 Experience uplifting music’s evolution from medieval renaissance to experimental electronics.

-Food trucks will be on site and don’t forget to bring your blanket or lawn chairs for the outdoor performances.
-Each performance in the Mansion’s music room is ticketed separately.
+Food trucks will be on site at 1:30pm.
+Don’t forget to bring your blanket or lawn chairs!
 Outdoor performances are free and open to all—no ticket or registration required.

 All Day Passes provide admission to all four concerts in the Music Room.
 To purchase a ticket to an individual concert, see below.